-This is Andi Lightheart, the complex-topic presentation coach.
+This is Meg Lightheart, the complex-topic presentation coach.
 TCUK have asked me write some articles that will help speakers through the presentation planning and delivery process.

 TCUK need to get your speaker bio, and your talk title and description up on the website, so I thought this would be a good time to give you some guidance on how to put those things together.
 If you’re not used to writing what amounts to marketing copy, it can be feel a bit clunky and mysterious to approach.

 Use what you find in this article to get something up on the site, then you’ve got a few weeks before the final version for the printed programme is due, so there is some flexibility to tweak.